dewet99/3d-virtual-environment-qmix/README.md

 2. Make a Python virtual environment.
 If you don't know how, you probably should figure that out first.

-3. Install Unity MLAgents Python package.
-Follow the installation instruction at their website: [Link](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md#:~:text=package%20documentation.-,Install%20the%20mlagents%20Python%20package,-Installing%20the%20mlagents)

-4. Install everything in requirements.txt
+3. Install everything in requirements.txt
     ```bash
     pip install -r requirements.txt
     ```

-5. That should be it.
+4. That should be it.

 ## Usage
 You can run an experiment by opening a terminal window in the Python folder and typing the following command: